 Practitioners are predominantly male (79% of those registered in England Boxing), but it also depends on the type of boxing.
 Women’s boxing and boxing men each have their particularities.

-Men can be very competitive, one might think of famous boxers such as Mayweather or Mike Tyson, heavyweights who go full-out on their opponent.
+Men can be very competitive, one might think of famous boxers such as Floyd Mayweather or Mike Tyson, heavyweights who go full-out on their opponent.
 Kung fu, kickboxing, UFC- many men seem to prefer intense contact sports.
 Or is it the challenge they crave?

 For these types of sports, an intense physical preparation is necessary: weightlifting, bodybuilding, diet; every aspect of the athlete’s life is tackled in order to become the best among the competitors.

 Women can also be very competitive: such as with the UK champions Katie Taylor and Nicola Adams who won gold in boxing at the London Summer Olympics in 2012.
 This was the first ever Olympic medals awarded to women for boxing and two of the three gold medalists were from the UK!